cedric-roghi/finals_turret/README.md

 ## Known Issues
 - The standoff for the dfplayer mini is the wrong way around.
 - The port for the USB and barrel jack connector should be at the back and not the side.
+- The 3.3V LDO large pin is in fact connected to Vout and not GND.
+I need to fix the footprint in KiCAD.